CSS Tricks

 Using CSS, it’s possible to take an embed out of context.

-This works by setting the width and hight of an embed so that only the target characters are shown, this may use multiple embeds to change the order of the characters being displayed so that its harder for a user to know what infomation they’re providing.
+This works by setting the width and height of an embed so that only the target characters are shown, this may use multiple embeds to change the order of the characters being displayed so that its harder for a user to know what information they’re providing.

 Abusing autocomplete #